 Swallows, swifts, and martins are beautiful, graceful birds that are highly desirable backyard visitors, but they are not typical backyard birds.
 Because of that, attracting swallows can be a challenge even for experienced backyard birders with many feeders and a variety of feathered guests.
 Understanding these birds' unique needs is the key to learning how to attract swallows and enjoy the benefits of having these beauties in your yard.

 Why We Love Swallows

 Swallows are attractive backyard birds for several reasons.
 Their graceful, aerobatic, energetic flight can be a joy to watch as they swoop about, and their glossy plumage glitters in the sunlight.
-They are relatively quiet species and while their song is typically musical and chirping, they are less vocal than species such as thrushes or mockingbirds – perfect for backyard birders who prefer a quiet landscape.
-The most desirable characteristic of swallows, swifts and martins, however, is their voracious appetites.
-These insectivorous birds can consume hundreds of insects every day - from moths to mosquitoes - and inviting a family of them into the backyard can provide exceptional (and free!) pest control.
+They are relatively quiet birds, and while their song is typically musical and chirping, they are less vocal than species such as thrushes or mockingbirds, making them perfect for backyard birders who prefer a quiet landscape.
+The most desirable characteristic of swallows, swifts, and martins, however, is their voracious appetites.
+These insectivorous birds can consume hundreds of insects every day—from moths to mosquitoes—and inviting a family of them into the yard can provide exceptional (and free!) pest control.